eallanjoseph123/menu-app-microservice/README.md

 <h2>Overview</h2>
-<p>This is a pet project and it is served as playground for me where i can implement any technologies and try different things</p>
+<p>This is a pet project and a playground for me where i can implement any technologies and try different things</p>

 <p>Menu app is a microservice where different domain business is seperated like Cart and Inventory.</p>